 The George Washington University fiscal year runs from July 1-June 30 each year.
 All student organization purchases must be completed (contracts and necessary forms submitted, purchase made) by the annually-specified deadline in mid-May.
-Between mid-May and June, spending is only permitted for special circumstances and must be approved by Org Help Finance prior to purchasing.
-Organizations can spend from revenue funds beginning in July.
-The start date for spending from Student Association funds varies, but typically falls in mid to late August.
+Organizations can typically begin spending from Student Association and Revenue funds beginning in mid- to late-August, but this timeline may vary from year to year.
+These timelines will be publicized through the Org Officer Update Newsletter and on the front page of Engage.